Ottaviani Intervention: History

 The letter also expressed regret on the part of the cardinal that his letter of 25 September 1969 had been published:

 I regret only that my name has been misused in a way I did not wish, by publishing a letter that I wrote to the Holy Father without authorizing anyone to publish it.

-Jean Madiran, a traditionalist Catholic who was the founder-director of the review Itinéraires, which was condemned by the French episcopate in 1966, maintained that Itinéraires had received the cardinal's authorization to publish his letter to the Pope and suggested that Ottaviani had signed the letter to Dom Gerard-Marie Lafond without knowing its contents, since Ottaviani was blind.
+Jean Madiran, a traditionalist Catholic who was the founder-director of the review Itinéraires, which was condemned by the French episcopate in 1966, made an unsubstantiated claim that Itinéraires had received the cardinal's authorization to publish his letter to the Pope and suggested that Ottaviani had signed the letter to Dom Gerard-Marie Lafond without knowing its contents, since Ottaviani was blind.
 This letter to Dom Lafond praised and approved a previous statement that Lafond published, Note Doctrinale sur le nouvel Ordo Missae, a Note which had claimed that the Cardinal Ottaviani himself had authored the parts of the new Missal which the Ottaviani Intervention criticized.
 Jean Madiran claimed that this letter was fraudulently presented to the elderly cardinal for his signature by Ottavinai's secretary, Monsignor (and future Cardinal) Gilberto Agustoni, and that Agustoni resigned shortly afterwards.
 This allegation remains unproven, and Madiran himself was not an eyewitness of the alleged deception.